4myle/reshaper/README.md

 ```
  <date as "%m/%d/%Y">,<time as 1|2>,<systolic*100 + distolic>,<pulse/60>
 ```
-Date parsing strings here are the ones support by [chrono](https://docs.rs/chrono/latest/chrono/).
+Date parsing strings here could be the ones supported by [chrono](https://docs.rs/chrono/latest/chrono/).

-Support for multi-line input by aggregating on a choosen variable would also be useful.
+> **DISCLAIMER**: this is a hobby project and as such should not be used in production, neither will it be maintained regurlarly.